-Paul John Stanbery is currently Music director of the Hamilton Fairfield Symphony, Ohio Mozart Festival, Great Miami Youth Symphony and has been Associate Conductor of the Lima Symphony in Ohio.
-Guest appearances have included the Western Piedmont Symphony, Mississippi Symphony Orchestra, The University of Cincinnati and the Shreveport Symphony Orchestra.
+Mr. Stanbery is acclaimed as both a conductor and composer.
+On the podium, the Butler Philharmonic’s music director also serves as music director of the Ohio Mozart Festival and Butler Philharmonic Youth Orchestra, and he has been associate conductor of the Lima Symphony in Ohio.
+His guest conducting appearances have included performances with the Western Piedmont Symphony, Mississippi Symphony Orchestra, the Shreveport (La.)
+Symphony Orchestra and the University of Cincinnati.
 He is a regular guest with the Miami University Symphony Orchestra.

-A native of Toledo, Ohio, Mr. Stanbery studied at Bowling Green State University and The University of Cincinnati.
-His mentors and teachers included conducting studies with Emil Raab, Ivan Trusler, Robert Porco and John Leman.
+A native of Toledo, Ohio, Mr. Stanbery studied at Bowling Green State University and the University of Cincinnati.
+His mentors and teachers included conducting studies with Emil Raab, Ivan Trusler, Robert Porco, and John Leman.
 He studied composition with Wallace DePue and H. Owen Reed.
-He teaches Music Composition/Theory and Conducting at Northern Kentucky University.

-He was also the founder and conductor of the Blue Ash-Montgomery Symphony, as well as the Clermont Philharmonic Orchestra.
+Mr. Stanbery was also the founding conductor of the Blue Ash-Montgomery Symphony and the Clermont Philharmonic orchestras.

-In November of 2005, Mr. Stanbery won the prestigious Post-Corbett Award (Performing Artist Division).
-Given every other year, the Post-Corbett Award is the equivalent of a Cincinnati-regional Pulitzer Prize, recognizing outstanding achievement in the arts.
-Mr. Stanbery is the first conductor so honored who was not associated with the Cincinnati Symphony Orchestra.
+In November 2005, Mr. Stanbery won the prestigious Post-Corbett Award (Performing Artist Division).
+Given every other year, the Post-Corbett Award was the region’s highest artistic honor, recognizing outstanding achievement in many fields of the visual and performing arts.
+Mr. Stanbery was the first conductor so honored not to be associated with the Cincinnati Symphony Orchestra.

-His Second Symphony “Foundations” was nominated for the Pulitzer Prize in music for 2012.
-It received its premiere in October, 2012 by the Hamilton-Fairfield Symphony Orchestra, under the baton of the composer to a wildly enthusiastic audience.
-Repeat performances are planned by several orchestras.
+As a composer, Mr. Stanbery’s Symphony No. 2, “Foundations”, was nominated for the Pulitzer Prize in music for 2012.
+The composer led the premiere with the then-Hamilton-Fairfield Symphony Orchestra in October 2012 to a wildly enthusiastic audience.
+Repeat performances have been planned by several orchestras.